 Get Lost In The Past At These 5 New Mexico Old Fashioned Trading Posts

-Trading posts have been around longer than the State of New Mexico.
+Trading posts in New Mexico have been around longer than we have been a state.
 Today, amid the touristy roadside attractions, some old-fashioned trading posts still exist.
 Though they have updated (a bit) with the times, these shops still sell traditional native goods, some even still taking items in trade.
 Offering a little of everything, authentic trading posts are well worth browsing.
 You can find work from emerging and established native artists, and treasures from the past.

 Anyone a trading post fan?
 Which ones are your favorites?

 Address: Original Trading Post, 201 W San Francisco St, Santa Fe, NM 87501, USA

 Address: Perry Null Trading, 1710 S 2nd St, Gallup, NM 87301, USA